-Digestive bitters and bitter herbs have played an active role to help balance appetite since antiquity.
+Digestive bitters and bitter herbs have played an active role in helping to balance appetite since antiquity.
 But, what does the balance of appetite really mean?
 And, if bitter herbs also serve to stimulate appetite, why have monks and nuns relied on bitters to support their fasting regimen?

 The internet is full of lists showing the benefits of bitters.
 Bitters are known to stem sugar cravings, balance appetite, promote cleansing, strengthen the liver, and moderate digestion.
 Among all of these lists, it’s the subject of appetite that seems to get garbled.